fhendric/Genomic-tools-for-Taxonomy/README.md

 # Genomic-tools-for-Taxonomy
-Pipelines for the analyses of genomic data for taxonomic research
+Pipelines for the analysis of genomic data for taxonomic research